MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/insider/deploy/user-choice.md

 - The policy can only be applied to users, not to devices.

 > [!NOTE]
-> - This policy will be renamed to *Show the option for Microsoft 365 Insider* in an upcoming release of Group Policy.
+> - This policy was previously named *Show the option for Office Insider*.
+> - Only the name of the policy changed.
+How the policy works hasn't changed.
 > - The option under **File** > **Account** will be updated to "Microsoft 365 Insider" in a future update to Microsoft 365 Apps.